19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Movement.md

 # Movement

-On a [Turn](../Core%20Procedures/Turn.md) in [Combat](Combat.md), you can move a distance up to your speed, the default is 30 feet.
+On a [Turn](../Core%20Procedures/Turn.md) in [Combat](Combat.md), you can move a distance up to your speed (default of 30 feet).
 Movement can be discontinuous, meaning you can move 10 feet, [Attack](Attack.md), pick up a shield, move 15 feet.
 You can move through allies freely.

 ## Dash